adashoka/embsys310/assignment02/answers.md

 //##############################################################################################<br />
 2.a: 0<br />
 2.b: N=0, V=0<br />
-	--------------------<br />

 N flag answer<br />

 Incremeniting 0xFFFF_FFFF by one causes the MSB to be set to zero<br />
 Therefore, N takes on a value of zero.
 This operation results in a 33rd bit (not seen).<br />
 The Carry flag (C) is set to one to indicate the generation of the 33rd bit.<br /><br />

-	--------------------<br />
 V flag answer<br />
 The V flag is only set if the counter transitions over from 0x7FFF_FFFF to 0x8000_0000.<br /><br />
-	--------------------<br />

 side note: The hardware has no concept of Positive or negative numbers.
 It's just a sequence<br />
 of bits.
 The:<br />

 [1] V flag is exposed to the software to be used to infer a rollover of the most positive value.<br />
 (in case the application is using this variable as a signed variable)<br />

 [2] the C flag is exposed to the software to infer a rollover from the most positive value to the zero.<br />
 (in case the application is using this variable as a unsigned variable)<br />